Architecture of the LDS Church: Center and single spire temples

-Six-Spire Temples
+Six-spire temples

-The Boise Idaho Temple, announced in 1982, was the first temple to be built with the six-spire and sloped-roof design.
+The Boise Idaho Temple, announced in 1982, was the first built with a six-spire, sloped-roof design.
 Despite the six spires and sloped-roofs, temples in this style vary widely in design, size, capacity, and floorplan.
-An example is the Portland Oregon and Las Vegas Nevada temples.
-Despite being around the same size, Portland has 8 additional ordinance rooms.
-Because of this, these temples are some of the most unique temples in the church.
+Examples include the Portland Oregon and Las Vegas Nevada temples.
+Although they are around the same size, Portland has 8 additional ordinance rooms.
+Because of this, these temples are some of the most unique in the church.

 This design was deemed inadequate as the Boise Idaho, Dallas Texas, and Chicago Illinois temples all required extensive remodels soon after opening.
 Because of this, only 14 temples ended up being built with this style.

-All but 3 temples built between 1984 and 1989 are built in this style.
+All but three temples built between 1984 and 1989 are built in this style.